-The feasibility-level opinion of cost for implementing the 2018 Bassett Creek Park Pond Alternative 2 (deepening) project and the Add-ons (construction of a forebay and native vegetation buffer) is \$2,393,000.
-This cost includes an estimated \$1,496,000 in construction costs, \$450,000 in construction contingency, and \$450,000 in design, permitting, and construction observation costs (all costs rounded to the nearest \$1,000).
-The costs result in a 30-year annualized cost of approximately \$17,040 per pound of phosphorus reduction and approximately \$67 per pound of TSS reduction.
+The feasibility-level opinion of cost for implementing the 2018 Bassett Creek Park Pond alternative 2 (deepening to 10 feet) project, along with add-on 1 and add-on 2 (construction of a forebay and native vegetation buffer) is \$1,818,000.
+This cost includes an estimated \$1,137,000 in construction costs, \$342,000 in construction contingency, and \$342,000 in design, permitting, and construction observation costs (all costs rounded to the nearest \$1,000).
+The costs result in a 30-year annualized cost of approximately \$13,160 per pound of phosphorus reduction and approximately \$51 per pound of TSS reduction.

-The feasibility-level opinion of cost for implementing the Winnetka Pond East Alternative 2 (deepening) project is \$910,000.
-This cost includes an estimated \$569,000 in construction costs, \$171,000 in construction contingency, and \$171,000 in design, permitting, and construction observation costs.
-The costs result in a 30-year annualized cost of approximately \$10,100 per pound of phosphorus reduction and approximately \$40 per pound of TSS reduction.
+The feasibility-level opinion of cost for implementing the Winnetka Pond East alternative 3 (deepening to 6.0 feet) project, along with add-on 1 and add-on 2 (construction of a native buffer and goose management) is \$913,000.
+This cost includes an estimated \$571,000 in construction costs, \$173,000 in construction contingency, and \$173,000 in design, permitting, and construction observation costs.
+The costs result in a 30-year annualized cost of approximately \$6,960 per pound of phosphorus reduction and approximately \$39 per pound of TSS reduction.

-The cost per pound of phosphorus removed for these dredging projects using the current analysis is high compared to other BCWMC CIP projects - for example, the previous highest cost per pound of phosphorus removed for a BCWMC CIP project was \$4,800for the Northwood Lake Improvement Project (project NL-1).
-This high cost per pound of phosphorus removed for this project is likely due to several factors.
-The P8 model was developed at the watershed scale, this means that many of the watersheds are relatively large and the model may not be accurately reflecting the time it takes runoff to reach the ponds.
+The cost per pound of phosphorus removed for these dredging projects using the current analysis is high compared to other BCWMC CIP projects-for example, the previous highest cost per pound of phosphorus removed for a BCWMC CIP project was \$5,900 for the Northwood Lake Improvement Project (project NL-1).
+The high cost per pound of phosphorus removed for this project is likely due to several factors.
+The P8 model was developed at the watershed scale; this means that many of the watersheds are relatively large and the model may not be accurately reflecting the time it takes runoff to reach the ponds.
 This could be causing the model to over-predict flows and thus under-predict pollutant removals because the model is flushing more pollutants downstream and not allowing them to settle in the ponds.
 The P8 model does not account for pollutant load from the creek upstream of the ponds.
-There are sections of Bassett Creek, upstream of Bassett Creek Park Pond, which have eroded banks that are contributing sediment and pollutants to the creek.
+For example, there are sections of the North Branch of Bassett Creek, upstream of Bassett Creek Park Pond, which have eroded banks that are contributing sediment and pollutants to the creek.
 This additional pollutant load is not included in the P8 model and the ponds are likely removing some of this additional load, providing a pollutant removal benefit that is not reflected in the modeling.
 This creek bank erosion could contribute an additional phosphorus load estimated between 3 and 92 pounds per year to Bassett Creek upstream of Bassett Creek Park Pond depending on the severity of the erosion.
-This additional potential phosphorus load represents 15 percent - 450 percent of the P8 modeled phosphorus inflow to Bassett Creek Park Pond.
-The P8 model does not account for resuspension of the sediment accumulated in the ponds.
-Once sediment (and the associated pollutants) have settled in the pond, the P8 model assumes they remain trapped.
-Calculations to determine the velocity of water through the ponds indicate that particularly in Winnetka Pond under current conditions, the velocities are high enough to resuspend sediment particles and carry them downstream.
-This means that the model is over-estimating the current performance of the ponds.
-Constructing the projects to remove the accumulated sediment and deepen the ponds would reduce the velocities through the ponds, reducing the potential for resuspension and increasing the actual pollutant removal efficiency of the ponds.
+This additional potential phosphorus load represents 15 percent-450 percent of the P8 modeled phosphorus inflow to Bassett Creek Park Pond.